Management Policies & Systems

 Audit Committee

-1. Organization, members, and procedures of the Audit Committee
+1. Organization, Members, and Procedures of the Audit Committee

 Kazunori Watanabe, a member of the Audit Committee, is a Certified Public Accountant and has a considerable degree of knowledge about finance and accounting.
 Tadashi Kawagoishi, a member of the Audit Committee, has long years of experience in the accounting and financial operations of the Company.